brunoocasali/carbometer/README.md

 ## Configuration

 ### Dashboard Rotation
-By default, Carbometer will rotate dashboards and a default interval.
+By default, Carbometer will rotate dashboards at a default interval.
 A URL parameter, `rotationLength`, can be specified to override the rate of rotation.
 A value of `-1` will disable rotation, any other value will determine the rotation interval in milliseconds.

+The dashboards that are rotated can also be specified with the `dashboards` URL parameter.
+The value of `dashboards` must be a comma separated list of valid dashboards.

 ### Location
 Some widgets are location aware.
 By default `sf` is the location used to populate the widgets.
 To specify a different